Earth: Final Conflict: Development

 After the cancellation of Star Trek in 1969, its creator Gene Roddenberry began working on other projects, producing scripts and pilot episodes that were shown to various networks, including Genesis II and The Questor Tapes.
 He began early planning for a project called Battleground: Earth, a science fiction series set in the near future when a group of aliens land on Earth under a banner of peace.
+Roddenberry wrote the initial for the series in 1976 long before the similarly themed 1983 TV miniseries V.

 20th Century Fox Television expressed interest in producing a pilot episode for the series, but Roddenberry's busy schedule prevented it.
 When the order for the pilot came in, he was in England filming a TV movie, which was followed by work on the Star Trek films and later the TV series Star Trek: The Next Generation.
 When he died in 1991, Battleground: Earth had yet to be produced.

 In the mid-1990s, Roddenberry's widow, Majel Barrett-Roddenberry, began to develop the project.
-It went into production with Tribune Entertainment.
-It was renamed Earth: Final Conflict to avoid confusion with the film Battlefield Earth, which was released around the same time.
+The series was put into production by Atlantis Films and syndicated by Tribune Entertainment with the companies hoping to tap into the blockbuster success of Independence Day.
+It was renamed Earth: Final Conflict to avoid confusion with L. Ron Hubbard's Battlefield Earth.
 The success of the show led to the development of one other posthumous Roddenberry project, Andromeda.

+Alien design

+For the design of the Taelons, Stephen Roloff referenced Buddha, Bodhisattvas, Ancient Egyptian Pharaohs, Jesus Christ, and other religious and spiritual figures for their humanoid design, while their true form was created using 100% computer-generated imagery provided by Calibre Digital.